History

 Exterior

-Most impressive view on the cathedral opens from the north-west.
-To the surprised visitor opens a view on tall and even somewhat chaotic structure with a multitude of diverse, seemingly incompatible details.
+The most impressive view of the cathedral opens from the northwest.
+To the surprised visitor opens a view of a tall and even somewhat chaotic structure with a multitude of diverse, seemingly incompatible details.

 The structure represents a mix of Byzantine and Romanesque styles with some influence of the Gothic style.
-Church has an enormous, Romanesque central hall with side aisles.
+The church has an enormous, Romanesque central hall with side aisles.
 Above the hall rise eight Byzantine domes similar to the domes in Saint Mark’s Basilica in the nearby Venice.

 As if this is not enough, Basilica has two tall and several smaller towers which somewhat resemble minarets.